 Contents - Index

-A macro is a set of instructions to EES that are read from an ASCII file or from one of the tabbed edit windows in the Macro Window and automatically executed.
-Macro files can only be used in the Professional license.
-The filename extension for a macro file is .emf, which signifies EES Macro File.
-The instructions contained in the file allow EES to open a file, solve the equations, create and solve a table, store calculated results in a file, produce a plot, print results, and other functions.
+A macro is a set of instructions to EES.
+Macros can only be used in the Professional license.
+The instructions contained in a macro allow EES to open a file, solve the equations, create and solve a table, store calculated results in a file, produce a plot, print results, and other functions.
 In fact, all of the capabilities provided with the menu commands in EES can be implemented with macro instructions as well as many capabilities not provided with the menu commands.
 Variables can be set to values in a macro, just as they can be set in the Equations window.
 The macro provides commands for looping and logic.
-In addition, EES can directly communicate with MATLAB, Microsoft EXCEL and WORD with macro commands as well as other programs and the serial port.
-The macro commands can be very powerful.
+In addition, EES can directly communicate with MATLAB, Microsoft EXCEL and WORD using macro commands as well as other programs and the serial port.
+The macro commands are very powerful.

 Creating an EES Macro File

-The easiest way to create an EES Macro file is to select the Open or Create Macro command in the File menu or the Macro Window button in the menu tool bar.
-After selecting this command, EES will prompt the user to provide a name for the macro file.
-Enter an existing macro file name to open that file or a new name to create a new macro file.
-This action will open the Macro Window (if it not already open) and create a tabbed input window for the macro instructions, similar to that shown here.
+The easiest way to create an EES Macro file is to select the New Macro command in Macros Menu.
+After selecting this command, this action will open the Macro Window (if it not already open) and create a tabbed input window for the macro instructions, similar to that shown here.

 The Macro Window provides a toolbar on the right side of the window with nine buttons.
 These buttons have the following functions.

-When the Macro Window is visible, it will accumulate the macro equivalents of the instructions you enter into EES with the normal menu commands.
-For example, when you enter the Open command, EES will add a line to the Macro Window of the form.
+When the Macro Window is visible, macro equivalents of the instructions you enter into EES with the normal menu commands will be entered into the foremost macro window, provided that it set to record macro commands.
+In this case, (recording) will appear in the caption of the Macro Window.
+You will hear a 'pop' sound when the command is added to the Macro window.
+For example, when you enter the Solve command, EES will add a line to the Macro Window of the form.

 The macro command window is editable, so that you can modify the commands that appear in this window, add new commands or delete them if you wish.
 See the list of Macro Commands.
-When you are done entering instructions, select the Save Macro button on the toolbar to save the contents of the tabbed window.
 Clicking the Play button will signal EES to play the macro commands that appear in the window starting at the top.
-If the Log window is open and logging is enabled, you will see a display of each macro command as it is executed at the bottom of the Macro Window, as explained below.

-Right-clicking on a tab in the Macro Window will bring up a popup menu providing the options to Save, Close or Clear the log file for the selected macro, as shown below.
+Right-clicking on a tab in the Macro Window will bring up a popup menu providing the options to Rename, specify how the macro is saved, Close or Clear the log file for the selected macro, as shown below.

 As of version 10.688, macro files can be saved with the.EES file, rather than in separate .emf files.
-To save a macro with the .EES file, select the Save Macro with .EES file option.
-A check mark will be displayed to the left of the menu item when this option is selected, as shown in the following figure.
-Also, the .emf filename extension will be removed from the tab name.
+By default, new macros are set to be saved with the .EES file.
+To save a macro in a separate .emf file, select the Save Macro in .emf file command.
+A check mark will be displayed to the left of the menu item showing which save option is selected.
+Also, if a macro is set to be saved in an .emf file, the .emf filename extension will appear in the tab name.
 References to the macro should use the same name as displayed in the tab.
-All of the information relating to the macro will be saved with the .EES file and restored when the macro is opened.
+If the macro is set to be saved with the .EES file, then all of the information relating to the macro will be saved when the .EES file is saved and restored when the macro is opened.
 This option is convenient as it eliminates the need for providing and opening separate .emf files.